Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 ![Async logger flame graph](/assets/assets-2026-01-14/async_flame.png) _Flame graph, async logger_

 In conclusion, an async logger provides a flexible and performant solution for lots of logging.
-It decouples expensive I/O operations from the calling thread while maintaining control through manual flushing for critical messages and configurable overflow policies to handle memory.
+It decouples the queue of a message from the `sink` operation and it allows various multithreading scenarios.
+One could have multiple producers as in the UI, Physics, AI example earlier and still use 1 consumer thread.
+Or if order of logs is not important, one could add as many threads as needed to the consumer part.

+To summarize the progression of approaches explored in this article:

 ```mermaid
 flowchart LR